Building Your Curriculum

 • What do you want to do you for your senior project ?
 What classes do you need to help you prepare for it?

 There’s not a one-size-fits-all answer to these questions.
 That’s the point.
 The degree requirements are a start; they’ll help you gain some breadth and basic skills.
-But they don’t define your major.
+But they don’t define your path.
 You could choose to:

 • Study theater and biology, write and perform plays, gain field research experience, and take courses that will prepare you for a PhD in ecology.